jaabberwocky/anonymiseapp/README.md

 # Data Anonymiser!

-Simple data anonymiser app that implements the SHA256 hash function on a dataset on a column named "id".
+Simple data anonymiser app in **Flask** that implements the SHA256 hash function on a dataset on a column that the user specifies.
+Will also apply salt to the hash if given.

 # How to run?
 1. Run `python generatetest.py` to generate test_data.csv